Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/research/mockup_review.md

 ### Trail Ambassador Page

 - Trail Ambassadors are mostly retired people.
-- Every TA will be an admin
+- Some TAs will be an admin